Between the Flags: Waihi Beach Surf Life Saving Club reveals how much it really costs to save lives

 "We are finding it so much harder to get operational funding, it's just not sexy enough.
 You can't put a logo on it," says club chairwoman Donna Pfefferle.

 Things like water never used to be an expense the club had to worry about but the council has started charging.
 It has added several thousands to the annual bill as lifeguards need hot showers after long days in the sun and water.
-All of their gear also needs to be washed down daily as the sand and salt can be harsh on the equipment.
+All their gear also needs to be washed down daily as the sand and salt can be harsh on the equipment.

 "We spend a lot of money having to wash things down."